 Participate in an internship at a water-related entity and combine science and business skills.
-Whether you’re a full time student, working professional, or somewhere in between, select your experience to meet your current schedule and professional goals.
+Whether you’re a full time student, working professional, or somewhere in between, create an experience that accommodates your current schedule and professional goals.

 Recent student internships include Milwaukee Metropolitan Sewerage District, Wisconsin DNR, US Army Corps of Engineers, Natural Resource Technology, Veolia Water, Pentair, City of Racine Health Department, City of Milwaukee Office of Sustainability, Alliance for the Great Lakes, and RA Smith.

 Join the Student Water Council, volunteer in the community, help at school events, and participate in conferences or symposiums to build your skills and experience and grow your academic and professional networks.

 Recent graduates work at Milwaukee Metropolitan Sewerage District (MMSD), Natural Resource Technology, Alliance for the Great Lakes, Milwaukee Water Works, GRAEF, Badger Meter, WE Energies, Wisconsin DNR, and Johns Hopkins Center for a Livable Future.